 Training flight launching

 The club has two Astirs which are used as first single seat training aircraft.
 After post solo training, pilots are encouraged to move into the single seaters to further their soaring skills.
-With a number a privately owned Astirs in club there is a very active “Piglet” competition during the soaring season.
+Together with a number of privately owned Astirs in club, there is a very active “Piglet” competition during the soaring season.

 Getting ready to launch on runway 34